ruscoe/tincan/themes/README.md

 For example, if your custom theme is in the directory *themes/mytheme*, enter *mytheme*

-## Compass and compiling CSS
+## Sass and CSS

-Tin Can themes use [Compass](http://beta.compass-style.org/) to compile CSS from SASS files.
-Compass is going to be replaced with a more modern SASS compiler in the near future.
+Tin Can themes use [Sass](https://sass-lang.com/guide) rather than CSS directly.

+To compile a theme's CSS, enter the theme directory:

+`cd themes/tincan`

+Then run:

+`npm install`

+`npm run build`

+A CSS file will be compiled from the contents of `sass/style.scss` and will appear as `css/style.css`

+You'll only need to run `npm install` once.